-It is a difficult, distressing and often scary time supporting your loved one, family member or friend through an eating disorder such as anorexia, bulimia, binge eating disorder, selective eating disorder, or any other eating disorder.
+It’s a difficult, distressing, and often scary time supporting your loved one, family member or friend through an eating disorder such as anorexia, bulimia, binge eating disorder, selective eating disorder, or any other eating disorder.

 Recovery from an eating disorder can take years, and the journey can be mentally and emotionally challenging and draining for support people.

 “Consistent, non-judgmental eating disorder help is critical to recovery,” says Dr Leanne Barron, a general practitioner with a special interest in eating disorders at The Banyans Health and Wellness.
 “Treatment programs tend to have a significantly greater impact if support people are part of the journey.
 Everyone deserves to have someone helping them recover.
 It’s important to treat those with an eating disorder with kindness and patience.
 Accepting this period of time will be very difficult can help ease your own feelings of burden.

 “Consistent, non-judgmental eating disorder help is critical to recovery”

 GENERAL PRACTITIONER WITH A SPECIAL INTEREST IN EATING DISORDERS